DAILY SCREENING FOR COVID-19

 - The local PHU will notify the school of a positive COVID-19 diagnosis.
 In some cases, the local PHU may not be the same local PHU as the school; and in these circumstances, coordination between the PHUs and the school is required for further direction.
 Having designated points of contact within the school and the PHU can assist with ensuring clear processes for communication are in place.

-- Where the local PHU determines there was a transmission risk to others in the school, students and staff will be assessed to determine if they were at high risk of exposure (requiring isolation) or if they were at low risk of exposure (can self-monitor for symptoms and return to school).
+- Where the local PHU determines there was a transmission risk to others in the school, students and staff will be assessed to determine if they were at high risk of exposure (requiring isolation) or if they were at low risk of exposure (if vaccinated, students can self-monitor for symptoms and return to school).

 - All students and staff determined to be at high risk of exposure will be directed to isolate and recommended to be tested (voluntary testing) within their isolation period.